addussk/projectII_ZUI/README.md

 <!-- Books Task -->

 <!-- List task -->
--Create predefined list of object;
--Create initialization list with some products; Product should be render use created directive or component -Add filter mechanism by price include scope 'from' and 'to'.
 -Disable column  which shouldn't be filtred

 <!-- Store Task -->
 -Create store class with ability to add, edit, remove element from list;

 <!-- UI -->
--Refactor showAlert function to show msg in diffrent place -Mechanism to remove filtr option
+-Mechanism to remove filtr option

 <!-- Technical Specifications -->
 - Use one of front-end framework of JavaScript for example : React, Vue, Angular
 - Use one of framework for layout  for example: Bootstrap